 Triple the amount of sector-based work academy placements will be available in 2020 and 2021.

-From the Green Homes Grant to schools, hospitals and courts maintenance, the government is also investing £8.8 billion into new construction projects in both homes and public spaces across Britain.
+The government is also investing £8.8 billion into new construction projects in both homes and public spaces across Britain.
 So, there are plenty of job opportunities for you to continue your construction career in once you’ve completed your apprenticeship.

 Can I do an apprenticeship during the coronavirus (or COVID-19) pandemic?